ShakyaJU/Banana-Game/README.md

   </p>

 ## How to play the game:
-The rules of this game is explained in the screenshot and is also available in-game!
+The rules of the game are explained in the screenshot below and can also be accessed in-game!
 <p align="center">
   <img src="./Banana Game Screenshots/How to play.png" alt="Game Rules" width="300" height="600">

 </p>

 ## Download the Game :
-You can download the android apk of the game by clicking <a href= "https://drive.google.com/file/d/1W8vOwiQWnPLM0oNbGtAs_Ip48IFc9AKH/view?usp=sharing](https://drive.google.com/file/d/1B-ZKoV7cC-rQmz0ADbRTs-Nw5sweY1qo/view?usp=sharing)"> here </a>
+You can download the Android APK of the game by clicking <a href= "https://drive.google.com/file/d/1W8vOwiQWnPLM0oNbGtAs_Ip48IFc9AKH/view?usp=sharing](https://drive.google.com/file/d/1B-ZKoV7cC-rQmz0ADbRTs-Nw5sweY1qo/view?usp=sharing)"> here </a>
-<br>I hope you Enjoy the game !
+<br>Enjoy the game!

 ## App Demonstration & Overview: